Gr0Bert/continuations_playground/trampolines.md

 ```
 The legend is same - inner function returns the value to the first variable above.
 As one can see executing `run` inside of `andThenTrampolined` leads to subsequent `run` and `f` calls
 which overflows the stack.
-So, the general problem is more or less clear - stack overflow happens when there is to many instances
+So, the general problem is more or less clear - stack overflow happens when there are to many instances
 of a functions (or function calls) on the stack.
-The solution is also more or less clear - let's use the function as a constructors of
+The solution is also more or less clear - let's use the functions as a constructors of
-the structures on heap, which is potentially much bigger than stack, holding `delayed` function calls.
+the structures on heap, which is potentially much bigger than the stack.
+Those structures will hold `delayed` function calls.
 The main question now - can we apply this solution to a problem with `andThen` and trade somehow stack for heap?

 Let's start solving this puzzle with defining a structure which could handle the situation when one should act
 on a returning value:
 [StackBasedTrampoline.scala](continuations_playground/src/main/scala/trampolines/StackBasedTrampoline.scala)
 ```scala
 sealed trait Trampoline[+A]